Magog (DC Comics): Kingdom Come

 Magog, "The New Man of Tomorrow", is a hero with a rising career in the last days of Superman's declining popularity.
 His true origins are never revealed in the story.
 His most controversial act at the time was killing the Joker, who was in custody for the murder of Lois Lane and dozens of other members of the Daily Planet.
 Magog then surrenders to Superman and the authorities.
 When put on trial for murder, Magog is acquitted, the feeling being that it is time for psychotic supervillains like the Joker to be killed off rather than preserve the belief of heroes of Superman's generation that all life is sacred no matter what the crime or risk of recidivism.

 Superman publicly denounces Magog and the acquittal, prompting Magog to challenge him to a fight.
 Superman, disgusted with the verdict, refuses the challenge and instead goes into self-imposed exile.
 During the next ten years, a new generation of heroes following Magog's violent approach begins to arise.
 Magog himself begins operating with a team of heroes known as the Justice Battalion (a group composed of characters based on the heroes of Charlton Comics, who also inspired Alan Moore's Watchmen).
 During a one-sided and unnecessarily brutal battle with the villainous Parasite, Magog's teammate Captain Atom is critically injured, causing him to explode with the force of an atomic bomb.
-This disaster leaves Kansas completely destroyed, over a million people killed, and much of America's heartland is covered in deadly radiation, destabilizing the American economy.
+This disaster leaves Kansas completely destroyed, over a million people killed, and much of America's heartland covered in deadly radiation, destabilizing the American economy.